iambazzy/internshipProject/README.md

 1. Clone the repo.
 2. Make sure react-native cli is installed on the machine globally.
 3. In project directory run "npm i"
 4. I use physical device to see my application. i will suggest you to do the same.
-Just install ADB and add it in the env variables of the computer to make it availiable globally in any directory.
+Just install ADB and add it in the env variables of the computer to make it available globally in any directory.
 5. Then hit react-native run-android (Don't forget to run the metro bundler in the background).
 6. If the build fails after react-native run-android then run react-native start.